mylastore/koa-api/README.md

 - Authentication with JWT token and refreshToken stored in secure cookies

 ## Installing / Getting started
-###Important! rename example.env to .env and enter your credentials & make sure you have mongoDB running.
+- Important! rename example.env to .env and enter your credentials & make sure you have mongoDB running.
+- Create certs & keys directories inside the secrets directory and genera local certs and key inside.
+Secure cookie are used on local development (to simulate production issue).

 ``` bash
 # Install dependencies